 The Natursutten pacifier is made from the Hevea Brasiliensi tree in Malaysia.

 The natural rubber is soft and the large shield touches the nose comfortable.

-this one piece design is hygenic due the nature of the one piece not having any joints where dirt can get trapped.
+This one-piece design is hygienic due to the nature of the one-piece not having any joints where dirt can get trapped.